smithjasonm/tictactoe/README.md

  - Determine whether the game is ongoing
  - Determine whether the game is waiting
  - Determine whether the game is completed
- - Get a list of all the waiting games
+ - Get a list of all waiting games

 #### Constants

+Statuses:

  - PENDING
  - P1_WON